bblum/oopsla-quicksand/README.md

 qs/ and ls/ contain prebuilt binaries for Quicksand and Landslide, but you can refresh them with a simple make clean && make.

-In the event that our VM image doesn't work, a clone of our git repository https://github.com/bblum/oopsla-aec should work on any 64-bit linux system.

 ---- Basic testing ----

 The basic command we recommend to run in various incarnations is: